 Because of the amount of damage a truck can cause when colliding with a smaller passenger vehicle, it’s likely the victims will have to deal with a number of consequences following the event.
 It’s important when filing a claim to determine just how you’ve been impacted by a crash, as that information can be used to calculate the amount of compensation you’re owed.
 In the majority of truck accidents, it’s likely you’ll be dealing with physical injuries, emotional trauma, and financial losses.

 The average tractor-trailer can be 10 to 40 times heavier than a single passenger vehicle.
 Because of that, the potential injuries are often severe—if not catastrophic.
 Recovery may be painful and lengthy, especially if multiple surgeries are needed.
-Some of the most common injuries we’ve seen after a truck crash include back and neck injuries, spinal cord damage, head trauma, and burns.
+Some of the most common injuries we’ve seen after a crash include back and neck injuries, spinal cord damage, head trauma, and burns.

 Back and neck injuries can cause debilitating pain.
 Because of how complex the area is, it can be difficult to diagnose and treat injuries.
 The force of impact from a crash can cause whiplash or disc injuries.
 When the spinal cord is damaged, there’s a risk for paralysis.
 Depending on the amount of damage, a victim could be permanently disabled.